jventura1738/rook-permutations/README.md

 To setup this project:

 1. Clone the repo `git clone <repo>`
-2. Navigate into the project dir `cd tesla-challenge`
+2. Navigate into the project dir `cd rook-permutations`
 3. Create the virtual environment `python -m venv venv`
 4. Activate it `source venv/bin/activate`
 5. Install the requirements `pip install -r requirements.txt`